 For the large majority of streamers, you will not have tens of thousands of viewers, so how should you approach it?
 Maybe you are a niche streamer, broadcasting something that not many other people do, and there are specific products that are catering to your audience?
 For a brand with heavily niched products, a fewer number of viewers that are really interested in the subject are more important than thousands of viewers who have no interest at all.

 Maybe you are a creative streamer and you can incorporate the brand in some way over several streams and on all your social media platforms.
-For instance, if you stream cooking you could reach out to a food or kitchen supply brand, if you stream traditional art you could reach out to an art supplier, and if you stream games you could reach out to game studios, software and hardware producers etc.
+For instance, if you stream cooking you could reach out to a food or kitchen supply brand.
+If you stream traditional art you could reach out to an art supplier, and if you stream games you could reach out to game studios, software and hardware producers.

 There really is no limit on what brands you could reach out to if you are creative enough and can present a deal that makes sense.
 The important things to always keep in mind is, “will this setup sell more products for the brand or create more brand awareness”.
 If the answer is no, you will have a difficult time convincing a brand to sponsor you.